GigiLoria5/se2022-08-HikeTracker/README.md

 - Route `/register`: the page contains a form that allows the user to define a new account, by inserting

-  - user account type: hiker, hut worker, local guide, emergency operator
+  - user account type: hiker, hut worker, local guide, emergency operator. <ins>Platform managers cannot be registered in this way, but requires system administrator the creation of their accounts. <ins>
   - first name: not compulsory if type hiker has been selected
   - last name: not compulsory if type hiker has been selected
   - phone number: not compulsory if type hiker has been selected